erikeldridge/item-network/README.md

 ### Activity

-Exposing user activity facilitates recognition and helps users learn how to use a product
+Expose user activity to provide feedback and recognition

 ### Simplicity

-Restricting the amount of primitives and rules facilitates onboarding
+Restrict the amount of primitives and rules to facilitate onboarding

 ### Ease of use

-The barrier to entry should be very low.
+Maintain a low barrier to entry.
 Value should be immediately apparent.

 ### Delightful

-The system should learn about its users and adapt to make the common case easier
+Adapt to make the common case easier

 ## Demo